 Because different content and different audience segments are best monetized differently, so a single model leaves value uncaptured.
 A hybrid captures the full spectrum: free content for reach, subscription for committed viewers, and pay-per-view for premium moments.
 The demand for free, ad-supported viewing is real: in 2025 streaming overtook combined broadcast and cable viewing for the first time, according to Nielsen, and much of that watch time sits on free, ad-supported services.

 A typical hybrid: a free AVOD tier or FAST channel builds the largest audience and earns ad revenue, a subscription serves the committed core, and pay-per-view captures premium events.
 Each reinforces the others, the free tier feeds the paid tiers, and the same library works across all of them.
-Revidd's customers run exactly these combinations: Wi-Flix combines SVOD, AVOD, and pay-per-view; B4Media UK combines AVOD, dynamic ad insertion, pay-per-view, and sponsorships.
-Running a hybrid requires a platform that supports all the models natively, which Revidd does in one stack.
+Revidd's customers run exactly these combinations.
+Wi-Flix combines SVOD, AVOD, and pay-per-view across a library of 30,000+ hours of African content and scaled to millions of users.
+B4Media UK runs worldwide sports with AVOD, dynamic ad insertion, pay-per-view, and sponsorships.
+Ultra Media launched eight multilingual white-label OTT platforms on Revidd, each running SVOD, AVOD, and TVOD combinations off one backend.

 Which OTT Business Model Fits Your Vertical?